 Out of the 2,340 people on the Titanic, only 705 survived, 1,635 people lost their lives.

 The first thing that Mr. Ismay required when he put his foot on deck, was food.
 He dashed into the dining room crashed down into a chair and said “hurry, for God’s sake, get me something to eat; I’m starved.
 I don’t care what it costs, or what it is; bring it to me.”
-The man that was partly responsible for the disaster was concerned about his own needs and wants, and not on the needs of the othe
+The man that was partly responsible for the disaster was concerned about his own needs and wants, and not on the needs of the other Titanic passengers.

 People in New York found out about the disaster that day, and it hit them like a thunderbolt, but facts were unclear and there were accounts that said the Titanic was damaged but being towed to Halifax.
 Still others said that every one on board survived.
 Some radical reports of the Titanic were that it had not even hit an iceberg.
 All of these of course were from different newspapers in New York, and Europe.
 New York City was touched to the heart when they found out the real truth.
 Hotels and city buildings were turned into temporary accommodations for the Titanic’s survivors who had nowhere to go.
 The streets were filled with onlookers and policemen were trying to keep order.